 If you’re thinking about replacing some or all of the windows on your home, and you want something that’s a bit different than a traditional single- or double-hung window, consider having casement windows installed.
-Because of their unique configuration, casement windows provide a number of benefits you’re sure to love, such as:
+Because of their unique configuration, these windows provide a number of benefits you’re sure to love, such as:

 WINDOW VENTILATION SYSTEM

 Casement windows are hinged along the side and open by swinging outward like a door.
-Casement windows operate by way of a crank mechanism, which allows you to easily open the sash as much or as little as you would like to achieve your desired level of ventilation.
+These windows operate by way of a crank mechanism, which allows you to easily open the sash as much or as little as you would like to achieve your desired level of ventilation.
 Because a casement window can be opened up to a full 90 degrees, you can position the sash at different angles to catch a cross breeze no matter which way the wind is blowing.

 WEATHERTIGHT REPLACEMENT WINDOWS

 Casement windows also feature heavy-duty weatherstripping around the edges of the sash that, when closed, creates an incredibly tight seal—much tighter than you would get from a single- or double-hung window.
 This tight seal prevents air and water from infiltrating your home, making casement windows a wonderfully energy-efficient window option, second only to fixed picture windows.